jasontbradshaw/plinth/README.md

    a function's arguments are `things ...`, the function will have access to the symbol `things` as a list of all the symbols from that position onwards.

+ * `macro` returns a macro.
+It takes as its parameters a list of symbols and a body to evaluate with the symbols replaced with the unevaluated parameters to the macro call.
+Used to extend the language by constructing syntax that is subsequently evaluated.

+ * `expand` takes a macro and some arguments to be passed to it, and returns the expanded form of the macro using the given arguments.

  * `read` takes a string and returns a list of expressions parsed from it.

  * `eval` takes a list of expressions and evaluates them in the current scope.